Drew3KW/mischief-made-analytics/README.md

 - Customer behavior modeling should be built from the order fact as the source of truth
 - Customer descriptive attributes may be imperfect, but customer email remains the trusted analytical key
 - Cohort analysis is especially sensitive to date quality, so trusted-date filtering matters at cohort assignment time, not just in downstream trend reporting
+- When business logic becomes reused across multiple analysis models, it should be promoted into shared warehouse models rather than repeated downstream

 ## Major project milestones so far